 Under the Companies Law, the board of directors of a public company must appoint a compensation committee.
-The compensation committee generally (subject to certain exceptions that do not apply to the company) must be comprised of at least three directors, including all of the external directors, who must constitute a majority of the members of the compensation committee.
+The compensation committee (subject to certain exceptions that do not apply to the Company) must be comprised of at least three directors, including all of the external directors who must constitute a majority of the members of the compensation committee.
 The chairperson of the compensation committee must be an external director.
-Each compensation committee member who is not an external director must be a director whose compensation does not exceed an amount that may be paid to an external director.
-The compensation committee is subject to the same Companies Law restrictions as the audit committee as to who may not be a member of the compensation committee.
-Each member of our compensation committee (each, as identified in the section titled "- Listing Requirements") fulfils the foregoing Israeli law requirements related to the composition of the compensation committee.
+Each compensation committee member who is not an external director must be a director whose compensation is in accordance with the compensation requirements applicable to the external directors.
+The compensation committee is subject to the same restrictions under the Companies Law as the audit committee regarding who may not be a member.
+Our compensation committee fulfils the foregoing Israeli law requirements related to the composition of the compensation committee.